Intimidated by Using Video Marketing? Start Here.

-Online videos are huge.
-There’s no other way to say it.
-People want to watch videos, and watch them they will.
-On Youtube and Vimeo, Netflix and Amazon Prime.
+Online videos are big.
+There's no other way to say it.
+People want to watch videos, and watch them they will, on Youtube or TikTok or many channels.
 And, importantly, people want to see videos from the brands they follow.

 OK, so what is Video marketing?

-Let’s start with the basics: just what is meant by the term “video marketing?”
-To be blunt, it’s exactly what it sounds like.
-Marketing content in the form of a video.
-We’re not talking about someone reading your written content into a camera, mind you.
-We’re talking about incorporating video into your existing marketing strategy.
+Let's start with the basics: what is "video marketing?"
+To be blunt, it's exactly what it sounds like—marketing content in the form of a video.
+Mind you, we're not talking about someone reading your written content into a camera.
+We're talking about incorporating video into your existing marketing strategy.

-- That email newsletter you got last week, the one with a short video introducing the author’s new course?
+• That email newsletter you got last week, with a short video introducing the author's new course?
 Yep, video marketing.

-- And how about that cool “day in the life” video your competitors posted yesterday, the one talking about job openings and what a cool company they are?
+• And how about that cool "day in the life" video your competitors posted yesterday, talking about job openings and what a cool company they are?
 You guessed it, video marketing.

 Got it, so why does this matter to me?